17 Helpful Tips for a More Comfortable International Flight

 1. Boost the immune system

 Flying is amazing.
-It still blows my mind that technology is such that I can go from one side of the world to the other in a day’s time instead of weeks on a boat on a rough sea.
+It still blows my mind that technology is such that I can go from one side of the world to the other in just a day instead of weeks in a boat on a rough sea.

 One of the best things you can do to make sure you stay healthy for the trip is to load up on Vitamin C, D, and Zinc before you go.